 We will go through four steps:

-If you skip the two middle steps and jump directly from old code to generated code, you can move fast, but you may struggle to keep humans in the loop.
-You also risk carrying forward accidental complexity, unclear boundaries, and undocumented assumptions.
+If you skip the domain model and jump directly from old code to generated code, you can move fast, but you may struggle to keep humans in the loop.
+You risk missing important context and carrying forward accidental complexity, unclear boundaries, and undocumented assumptions.

-A structured domain model lets you move fast while keeping stakeholders on board.
+A structured domain model lets you move just as fast while keeping stakeholders on board.

 For this walkthrough, we needed an existing codebase from a realistic domain.
 E-commerce is a good fit because the business rules are rich enough to be interesting, while still being widely understood.

-We start by cloning the Medusa repository.
+Clone the Medusa repository and start Claude.
 No installation is required; the goal is not to run the platform.
 The goal is to analyze the codebase and extract the behavior of a specific part of the system.

 ❯ git clone git@github.com:medusajs/medusa.git